DeepBlockDeepak/tf-image-classifier/README.md

 1. **Models Directory**:
     - This project utilizes models from TensorFlow Hub's EfficientNet.
-    - As an example, the model at [this link](https://tfhub.dev/tensorflow/efficientnet/b4/classification/1) was used and saved in this project as `/models/model_b4`.
+    - As an example, [this EfficientNet-B4 model](https://tfhub.dev/tensorflow/efficientnet/b4/classification/1) was used and saved in this project as `/models/model_b4`.
     - My current structure of the `model_b4` directory:
         ```
         models/model_b4/